leaningtech/labs/sites/cheerpx/src/content/docs/12-reference/00-CheerpX-Linux-create.md

 }
 ```

-This example checks if the `state` indicates a "connected" status (`state = 6`) and logs "Connected" when the connection is established.

 ### netmapUpdateCb

 ```ts
 netmapUpdateCb?: (map: any) => void;
 ```

-The `netmapUpdateCb` is a callback triggered whenever the network configuration updates.
+The `netmapUpdateCb` is a callback that runs whenever the network configuration updates.
 It provides details about the current network configuration.

 Example: